BOBANOVIORGANI/solaron-0bab6/content/pages/stuggie.md

 metaTitle: STUGGIE
 metaDescription: >-
   STUGGIE is important part of our team.
-He helped us a lot with every big project and gives us motivation for ne
+He helped us a lot with every big project and gives us motivation for next.
+Since 2022.
 addTitleSuffix: true
 socialImage: null
 metaTags: []